syl20bnr/spacemacs-elpa-mirror/melpa/flycheck-flow-readme.txt

 You want to use flow in conjunction with other JS checkers.
 E.g. to use with gjslint, add this to your init.el (flycheck-add-next-checker 'javascript-gjslint 'javascript-flow)

+For coverage warnings add this to your init.el (flycheck-add-next-checker 'javascript-flow 'javascript-flow-coverage)